pedropaulofb/resiliont/README.md

 This repository hosts ResiliOnt, a core ontology that aims to provide a clear and robust definition of resilience by leveraging the Unified Foundational Ontology (UFO) and OntoUML.
 By addressing the ambiguities and inconsistencies in existing definitions of resilience, ResiliOnt seeks to ensure interoperability and clarity across various domains and facilitate interdisciplinary research.

+The work described in this repository is presented in the academic paper [**"Ontological Foundations of Resilience"**](https://github.com/pedropaulofb/resiliont/blob/main/resources/Ontological%20Foundations%20of%20Resilience.pdf), which can be downloaded from the link.

 ## Related Ontologies

 ResiliOnt leverages concepts from the [Common Ontology of Value and Risk (COVER)](https://github.com/unibz-core/value-and-risk-ontology) and the Capabilities Ontology.
 These ontologies provide the baseline for understanding concepts used in ResiliOnt, such as the relationships between capabilities and concepts like vulnerabilities and threats.